 Ed grew up scattered across the Midwest and Mid-Atlantic states.
 Born in Lakewood, NJ and spending most of his life north of Pittsburgh, PA, Ed has been traveling to other worlds since he bought the Star Wars D6 RPG book by West End Games and Mage: the Ascension from White Wolf as a teenager.
 He grew up on Magic the Gathering, 80s fantasy movies, and many comics of the 90s amidst the rust belt of Western Pennsylvania.

 Ed has been married to his wife, Ashley, since July 30th 2006.
-They live in Savannah, a magickal place in its own right and before that they lived in Cleveland.
+They live in Baton Rouge, Louisiana, a magickal place in its own right and before that they lived in Cleveland.
 They have two cats: Olive and Lulu.
-Ed absorbs the sunlight of the beach, practices zazen, and while writing and teaching philosophy and other courses in the humanities, he shoots landscape photography.
+Ed absorbs the sunlight of the bayou, practices zazen, and while writing and teaching philosophy and other courses in the humanities, he shoots landscape photography.
 Despite all of this, his greatest joy is teaching and writing.
 “Writing fiction is simply being philosophical with narratives rather than directly talking about concepts.”

 BOOKS BY THIS AUTHOR

 The Ravenhawk Chronicles

 The Flight of the Ravenhawk

 The Rise of the Azure Spire

 House of Cards and Philosophy

 Persons and Values in Pragmatic Phenomenology: Explorations in Moral Metaphysics.